petroemil/Rx.Book/Draft.md

 When I finished my university a couple of years ago in 2013, I wrote my thesis about Rx and also released it as a free ebook available for anyone interested in learning about it.
 That book was written in hungarian, it was based on Rx 2.x version and it was aiming Windows 8 WinRT app developers.
 Since then some things have changed in the library (moving to NuGet, changed namespaces, etc), Windows 10 (UWP) got released and I had the chance to rethink some parts of the book and most importantly translate it to english.

-This book is not a hard core deep dive book going into deep internals of the library, it's an introduction for beginers who want some easy to understand "Hello World" level examples to see the various operators working alone and combined.
+This book is not a hard core deep dive book going into deep internals of the library, it's an introduction for beginners who want some easy to understand "Hello World" level examples to see the various operators working alone and combined.

-I host this book on GitHub with the source code of the examples and any tools I've been using to put this book together, and I absolutely welcome any suggestions or requests to expand this book with, or potentially even do a series os blog posts or an other more in-depth book to talk about more advanced scenarios.
+I host this book on GitHub with the source code of the examples and any tools I've been using to put this book together, and I absolutely welcome any suggestions or requests to expand this book with, or potentially even do a series of blog posts or another more in-depth book to talk about more advanced scenarios.

 I hope you are going to enjoy it.<br/>
 Let's get started.